-Upon receipt of your complete application for registration, you will be informed within eight to twelve weeks of the Registrar’s decision.
+Upon receipt of your complete application for registration, you will be informed within eight to twelve weeks of the Registrar’s decision on registration.

-On average, it takes approximately 16 months, from the time a complete application is received by CPA Ontario, for an applicant from a Recognized U.S. State Board of Accountancy to complete the process leading to admission to membership.
+On average, we estimate that it will take approximately 5 months, from the time a complete application is received by CPA Ontario, for an applicant from a State Board in the U.S. qualifying pursuant to this MRA to complete the process leading to admission to membership.

 Individuals applying for registration as applicants are required to remit the fees indicated below.